Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

     putx
     XFER.ima

 It also assumes that you have PCE installed on Windows (say, in D:\PCE), have created the configuration file D:\PCE\pce-trek.cfg and configuration include file D:\PCE\data\pce-trek.inc .
 You will be making (temporary) modifications to pce-trek.inc during the course of the rebuild to change, add, and remove floppy images.
-You also should have copied all the disk images provided here to D:\PCE:
+You also should have copied **all** the disk images provided here to D:\PCE (normally only the first three are needed just to play the game; the others are only required for this rebuild process):

 from D:\UCSD_p-Trek\disk_images